trustlines-protocol/blockchain/README.md

 ## Contributing

-Contributions are highly appreciated, but please check our `contributing guidelines </CONTRIBUTING.md>`__.
+Contributions are highly appreciated, but please check our [contributing guidelines](/CONTRIBUTING.md).

 ### Pre-commit hooks